StreamAMG/streamamg-sdk-android/PurchasesReadMe.md

     implementation "com.github.StreamAMG.streamamg-sdk-android:streamamg-sdk-purchases:(version number)"
 ```

-Sync your Gradle files, and the AMGPlayKit should import and be available for use.
+Sync your Gradle files, and the Purchases module should be available for use.

 API Overview
 ============